Do Fines Double in a Construction Zone?

 - Log in to post comments

-The case of R v Min arises from an intersection safety camera ticket.
-A 2015 Audi was photographed traveling through an intersection in Vancouver at a speed between 41 and 60 km/h over the 50 km/h speed limit.
-Le Min, the owner of the Audi was issued a violation ticket which she disputed.
+A 2015 Audi owned by Le Min was photographed travelling through an intersection in Vancouver at a speed between 41 and 60 km/h over the 50 km/h speed limit.
+Ms. Min received an intersection safety camera speeding ticket which she disputed.
 The matter was heard in traffic court where she pled guilty to the offence.

 Question: I filed for disclosure and received a call today from the traffic court registry.
 They told me that the Crown Counsel is not involved and that only the officer who issued the ticket can provide disclosure.
 I requested the officers evidence and notes the same day I filed for dispute and never received a response.